The best sales to shop today: Roomba, Echo Dot, Yankee Candles and more - CNN Underscored

 - Those with lots of devices to charge at once should consider picking up this Hercules Tuff Charging Station, featuring six ports, while it’s on sale today.

-- If you’re preparing to enjoy the nice weather that’s on the way, pick up a pair of $99.99 zero-gravity lounge chairs, so you can sit outside ultimate comfort.
+- If you’re preparing to enjoy the nice weather that’s on the way, pick up a pair of $99.99 ero-gravity lounge chairs so you can sit outside in ultimate comfort.

 Deals you may have missed